How to create and configure Self-hosted Integration Runtime

 - When you try to register the self-hosted integration runtime, you receive the following error: "Failed to register this Integration Runtime node!
 Confirm that the Authentication key is valid and the Integration Service Host Service is running on this machine. "

 When you open Integration Runtime Configuration Manager, you see status as “Disconnected” or “Connecting”.
 When viewing Windows event logs, under “Event Viewer” > “Application and Services Logs” > “Microsoft Integration Runtime”, you see error messages such as the following error:

 Unable to connect to the remote server A component of Integration Runtime has become unresponsive and restarts automatically.
 Component name: Integration Runtime (Self-hosted).

-If you are using a third-party firewall, you can manually open the port 8050.
+If you are using a third-party firewall, you can manually open the port 8060 (or the user configured port).
 If you run into firewall issue during self-hosted integration runtime setup, you can try using the following command to install the self-hosted integration runtime without configuring the firewall.

 msiexec /q /i IntegrationRuntime.msi NOFIREWALL=1

 Credential Manager Application is not yet available for encrypting credentials in ADFv2.
 We will add this support later.

 If you choose not to open the port 8060 on the self-hosted integration runtime machine, use mechanisms other than using the **Setting Credentials **application to configure data store credentials.
 For example, you could use New-AzureRmDataFactoryV2LinkedServiceEncryptCredential PowerShell cmdlet.
 See Setting Credentials and Security section on how data store credentials can be set.